EmmanuelBeziat/vscode-great-icons/README.md

 A simpler icon pack than the big pack of icons vscode-great-icons.
 Personnal icon theme, to group javascript style (typescript, coffee...) into one only icon, css style (less, sass ...) into on only icon etc ...

+Here is Angular work directory preview, see below for pack of icons :

 ![preview](images/angular-preview.png)

 ![preview](images/preview.jpg)